newjersey/innovation.nj.gov/content/_projects/ai-assistant.md

 initiative: Resident Experience
 ---

-The NJ AI Assistant is a powerful generative AI platform that offers a safe, “sandbox” environment for New Jersey State employees to leverage AI to responsibly improve government services and operations.
+The NJ AI Assistant is a powerful generative AI platform that offers a safe “sandbox” environment for New Jersey State employees to leverage AI to responsibly improve government services and operations.

 ### Challenge